openphacts/ops-docker/README.md

 # Open PHACTS Docker images

-The [Open PHACTS Discovery Platform](http://www.openphacts.org/) can be installed as a combination of [Docker](http://docker.com/) images.
+The [Open PHACTS Discovery Platform](http://www.openphacts.org/) can be installed as a series of [Docker](http://docker.com/) containers.

-These images will also download and use the latest Open PHACTS data release, and will provide the Virtuoso SPARQL endpoint, the Open PHACTS REST API and the Explorer web interface.
+These containers will also download and use the latest Open PHACTS data release, and will provide the Virtuoso SPARQL endpoint, the Open PHACTS REST API and the Explorer web interface.

-**External services**: The following components of the Open PHACTS platform is not yet included in this release, and can instead be configured to invoke public APIs:
+**External services**: The following components of the Open PHACTS platform is not yet included in this release, and invoke public APIs:

-- Chemical structure search (calls http://ops.rsc.org/)
+- Chemical structure search APIs (e.g. SMILEStoCSID and Similarity search) calls http://ops.rsc.org/
-- Text to Concept search (calls to http://conceptwiki.org/)
+- Text to Concept search calls http://conceptwiki.openlinksw.com/

 ## Requirements